Pirapitinga

 Geology

 The station sits in the São Francisco Craton, one of the oldest and most stable geological structures in South America, with basement rocks dating to the Archean (over 2.5 billion years ago).
 The regional bedrock consists of metamorphic and igneous rocks overlaid by Cenozoic sediments deposited by the São Francisco River and its tributaries.
-The Três Marias reservoir was created by damming the São Francisco on a resistant metamorphic rock formation in the 1960s.
-Soils are predominantly latosols (oxisols) — deep, well-weathered, nutrient-poor soils typical of the central Brazilian Cerrado.
+The Três Marias Dam was completed in 1961 and became operational in 1962, impounding the São Francisco on a resistant metamorphic rock formation.
+[1] Soils are predominantly latosols (oxisols) — deep, well-weathered, nutrient-poor soils typical of the central Brazilian Cerrado.
 The flat to gently rolling terrain of the station reflects the ancient, deeply eroded landscape of the São Francisco basin.

 Climate And Weather